Elisabeth Geleerd: Major contributions to child psychoanalysis

 Geleerd specialized in child and adolescent psychoanalysis.
-Due to her role with the New York Psychoanalytic Institute, she was one of the most influential psychoanalysts in the American practice of the discipline throughout the mid-20th century.
-Geleerd took particular interest in the psychoanalysis of childhood schizophrenia, at the time a popular diagnosis; much of what was deemed childhood schizophrenia in Geleerd's day is now classified as autism spectrum disorders.
+Due to her role with the New York Psychoanalytic Institute, she was one of the more influential psychoanalysts in the American practice of the discipline throughout the mid-20th century.
+She took particular interest in the psychoanalysis of childhood schizophrenia, at the time a popular diagnosis; much of what was deemed childhood schizophrenia in Geleerd's day is now classified as autism spectrum disorders.
 In 1946, Geleerd published a paper on children with behavioral issues, who she considered to be likely to develop schizophrenia, saying that the behavioral issues were themselves signs of psychosis.
 She argued that the use of psychoanalysis would potentially help this population, saying that it "may have favorably influenced the course" for those who received it.

 Geleerd was one of the first psychoanalysts to consider the possibility of borderline personality disorder in children.
 Writing in 1958, she expanded on Margaret Mahler's 1949 description of a three-pronged portrait of autistic, psychotic, and "third group" children, and cross-referenced the third group with borderline personality disorder as experienced in adulthood.
-Her research was expanded on by Sara Kut Rosenfeld and Marjorie P. Sprince in the 1960s, and Fred Pine in the 1970s.
+Her research was expanded on in the 1960s by Sara Kut Rosenfeld, a member of the first cohort of students of the Anna Freud Centre, and in the 1970s by Fred Pine, director of child psychiatry at the Jacobi Medical Center and later professor of psychiatry at the Albert Einstein College of Medicine.